 Setting Up an Asset Protection Trust

 Establishing an asset protection trust is a crucial step in safeguarding your wealth for the future.
-When you set up a trust, you choose the people who will look after your assets; the trustees.
-Trustees have a legal responsibility to manage the trust and act in the best interests of the beneficiaries.
+When you set up a trust, you choose the people who will look after your assets — the trustees.
+A minimum of two trustees is required, and they have a legal responsibility to manage the trust and act in the best interests of the beneficiaries.

 Step-by-Step Guide to Establishing a Trust

-To establish an asset protection trust, follow these steps:
+To establish an asset protection trust, the process typically follows these steps:

-For a more detailed guide on putting your house in a trust, you can visit our page on how to put your house in a trust in the.
+For a more detailed guide on putting your house in a trust, you can visit our page on how to put your house in a trust in the UK.

 Choosing the Right Trustee